This week we skip ahead a bit in Revelation, from Chapter 7 to Chapter 13.

 The Scripture readings are:

 Tea and Tour of the Legislature: details are on the bulletin board in the Narthex.
-Please sign up to indicate your interest by Sunday, August 10 for either September 11 or 18.
+Please sign up to indicate your interest by this Sunday, August 10 for either September 11 or 18.

 Our worship takes place at 10:00 a.m. on Sunday morning both in-person and online (via the SPPC YouTube Livestream button above).
 We invite you to join us each week as we continue to explore and follow the Word of God.
 Following the service, there is a fellowship time at the back of the sanctuary.